Bank, Brokerage and Other Accounts

 Personal Property or Real Estate

-Donating a gift of tangible personal property (such as a vehicle or artwork) or real estate is another way to support Capitol Land Trust that may reduce capital gains tax, income tax, or estate tax.
+Donating a gift of tangible personal property (such as a vehicle) or real estate is another way to support Capitol Land Trust that may reduce capital gains tax, income tax, or estate tax.
 You may be able to continue to use your property for the remainder of your lifetime.

 Retirement Plan or Life Insurance Policy

 Naming Capitol Land Trust as a beneficiary or contingent beneficiary of all or a portion of your retirement plan or life insurance policy is an easy way to support the Trust that does not require a change to your will.
 Your fund manager or human resources department can provide you with the appropriate forms.
 After your lifetime, the benefits from your policy pass to the Trust free of federal estate tax.